tak40/tak40/README.md

 **`Front-End Developer in Training | Currently Enrolled in Scrimba's Bootcamp Program`**

+Welcome to my GitHub!
+I'm currently a student at Scrimba's Bootcamp, working towards completing my Front-End Developer curriculum.
+At present, my core focus is on JavaScript and React, but post-graduation, I plan to dive into back-end technologies with an aim to become a Full-Stack Developer.
+I'm particularly intrigued by the intersection of coding, AI, and Web3, and am always seeking a healthy balance among these aspects.
+Thanks for stopping by!

 <!--
 **tak40/tak40** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.